 When speaking with Zenebech about her family’s water tap - why they have one and how they got it - with focused eyes and earnest gratitude she shared, “I’m using this water now, but I know the pain before.”

 Knowing the pain before is why we do what we do.
-It’s why Water.org works tirelessly in pursuit of our mission to bring safe water and sanitation to all.
-Now that she’s experiencing what access to safe water at home does for her family, she wants others in her village to experience it too.
-Sharing our vision of safe water for all Zenebech told us, “I told others in my village to take a loan for water if they could.
+It’s why Water.org works tirelessly in pursuit of our vision of safe water and sanitation for all.
+Now that her family is experiencing all that comes with access to safe water at home, she wants others in her village to experience it too.
+Zenebech told us, “I told others in my village to take a loan for water if they could.
 I didn't want them to suffer any longer.
 I want them to be healthy like my kids.”

-Before she took a small loan to fund this water connection, Zenebech and her children used to walk a total of two and a half hours a day to a stream to collect water.
+Before she received the small loan that funded this water connection, Zenebech and her children used to walk a total of two and a half hours a day to a stream to collect water.
 She said she ached every day.
 It took so much time and the water was heavy.
 She did not want her kids to be responsible for such a task, but they had no choice.
 The water they collected often hurt their stomachs and made them ill.
-Zenebech and her husband wanted to end the "pain".
+Zenebech and her husband wanted to end the pain.

 I told others in my village to take a loan for water if they could.
 I didn't want them to suffer any longer.

-This is why we do what we do.
-By partnering with carefully selected financial institutions like Vision Fund in Ethiopia, Zenebech and her family have water today.
-With small, monthly payments from a portion of her husband’s income she will pay off her water connection in less than two years - but the water solution she and her husband gave their family will last long after the loan is repaid.
+Water.org partners with carefully selected financial institutions like Vision Fund in Ethiopia, so that Zenebech and her family have water today.
+With small, monthly payments from a portion of her husband’s income she will pay off her water connection in less than two years - and the water solution she and her husband gave their family will last long after the loan is repaid.